marcbal77/effective-collective/README.md

 **Effective Collective** is a user-friendly, Web3 solution, for _voicing and voting_ within organizations and governments.
 Our project is paving a secure path for decentralized democracy by removing the need for antiquated voting systems and representatives whose interests are aligned with deep pockets, instead of the real-time desires of their constituents.
-Put the power of the voice and the vot-e in YOUR pocket.
+Put the power of the voice and the vote in YOUR pocket.

 The MVP is deployed on the **Oasis Sapphire** blockchain and facilitates voting for small organizations, with first adopters being decentralized autonomous organizations (DAOs).
 Future iterations of Effective Collective will facilitate _community discourse_, as well as scaling to _local, state, provincial, and federal governments_.